 Brideshead Revisited was my introduction to both Evelyn Waugh (1903–66) and his most popular book by far; a romantic, wonderfully funny and powerfully moving novel whose theme – as stated by Waugh himself – was “the operation of divine grace on a group of diverse but closely connected characters”.
 The story spans the years from 1922 to 1944 and is narrated by Charles Ryder, a bright but rather zipped-up only child of an emotionally distant widowed father whose surreal non-conversations with his son, shot through with a toying kind of sadism, are regularly recurring highlights of both the series and the book.

 When we first meet Charles, he is just beginning academic studies at Oxford University.
 He has a capacity for draughtsmanship but no clear idea what he intends to do with his talent or his life until his third term when he falls in with the divertingly glamorous Sebastian Flyte who acts as the magnetic centre of a set of budding aesthetes.
 A charming flouter of every convention going (and, it soon becomes obvious, an Olympian dipsomaniac-in-training) Sebastian is the younger and wilder son of the disgraced Lord Marchmain who has abandoned his too pious and too controlling wife and their four children to live in Venice with his mistress.
-If his friendship with Sebastian emboldens Charles to start seeking inspiration and courting fascination from vital sources much closer to hand and infinitely more responsive than a university prospectus, it is his repeated and extended visits to the Flyte family’s country estate of Brideshead that focuses Charles’ talents as an architectural painter.
+If his friendship with Sebastian emboldens Charles to court fascination from vital sources infinitely more responsive than a university prospectus, it is his repeated and extended visits to the Flyte family’s country estate of Brideshead that focuses Charles’ talents as an architectural painter.

 “It was an aesthetic education to live within those walls,” Charles narrates, “to wander from room to room, from the Soanesque library to the Chinese drawing room, adazzle with gilt pagodas and nodding mandarins, painted paper and Chippendale fretwork, from the Pompeian parlour to the great tapestry-hung hall which stood unchanged, as it had been designed two hundred and fifty years before, to sit, hour by hour, in the shade looking out on the terrace . . . and, in the centre, dominating the whole splendid space rose the fountain; such a fountain as one might expect to find in a piazza of southern Italy; such a fountain as was, indeed, found there a century ago by one of Sebastian’s ancestors; found, purchased, imported, and re-erected in an alien but welcoming climate . . .